Elevon planes (also known as delta-wings) are popular for their simplicity and robustness.

 To adjust the throw, change the SERVOn_MIN and SERVOn_MAX values.
 The defaults are 1100 to 1900.
 On many aircraft you will want more throw than that, and can change to a throw of 1000 to 2000.

 The MIXING_GAIN parameter is critical for elevon aircraft.
-It is the gain used in mixing between roll and pitch output and your elevon movement.
+It is the gain used in mixing between roll and pitch input and your elevon movement.

 For example, if your MIXING_GAIN is 0.5, then the following outputs are used: